 Usually store cards have a fairly high APR, credit cards a bit lower, bank loans lower still.
 Some catalogues and credit agreements are interest free, provided you pay within a certain period.

 Whatever you do, have a realistic idea of your budget and how much you can really afford in repayments, before you sign up to anything.
-It’s worth shopping around online for a good deal, for example on moneysupermarket.
-There is also lots of useful information on the Money Saving Expert website.
+It’s worth shopping around online for a good deal, for example on the Money Saving Expert website.

 If you have borrowed money from a high interest lender, such as a payday loan, and are not managing to pay back what you owe, please see this useful information from Citizens’ Advice.

 Debt you don’t owe